-Branch Description Topology Expand the Topology icon to display the following branches: • Nodes Click this branch to view the IB nodes in your IB fabric. • Ports Click this branch to view the IB ports in your IB fabric.
-Neighbors Click this branch to display the interconnecting IB nodes and relevant ports in your IB fabric.
-Device Management (select Expand the Device Management icon to display the following branches: hardware platforms only) • IOU Click this branch to view the I/O unit on your server switch. • IOCs Click this branch to view the controller(s) on your device.
+Branch escription Subnet Managers Click this branch to view and configure the subnet managers in your abric.
+Services lick this branch to view the IB fabric services that have registered with e subnet manager.
+Topology Expand the Topology icon to display the following branches: Nodes Click this branch to view the IB nodes in your IB fabric.
+Ports Click this branch to view the IB ports in your IB fabric.
+Neighbors Click this branch to display the interconnecting IB nodes and Device Management (select hardware platforms only) relevant ports in your IB fabric.
+Expand the Device Management icon to display the following branches: IOU Click this branch to view the I/O unit on your server switch.
+IOCs Click this branch to view the controller(s) on your device.
 IOC Services Click this branch to view the IB features on your device.